Governing Board Meetings

 The Governing Board welcomes your attendance and appreciates your interest in Mesa students.
 Informed and involved community members who support education will help Mesa Public Schools in preparing young people for the work place.

-Regular meetings are generally held on the second and fourth Tuesdays of the month.
-Meetings begin at 5 p.m. in the Board Room of the Curriculum Services Center, 549 N. Stapley Drive, Mesa.
+Regular meetings are generally held on the second and fourth Tuesdays of the month in the Board Room of the Curriculum Services Center, 549 N. Stapley Drive, Mesa.
 Meetings begin at 6:30 p.m., unless otherwise indicated in the public meeting notice and meeting agenda.